microsoft/monosize/packages/monosize/README.md

 monosize compare-reports --branch=main --output=["cli"|"markdown"] [--deltaFormat=["delta"|"percent"]] [--report-files-glob] [--quiet]
 ```

+> [!TIP]
+> In order to resolve package name used within report, we look for `package.json` or `project.json` by default to identify project root and use `#name` property from obtained configuration.
+> If you have custom solution that needs changes please use monosize configuration API (`MonoSizeConfig.packageName` or `MonoSizeConfig.packageRoot`).

 #### Options

 - `branch` - the branch to compare the results with, usually `main`